sliiime/sliiime/README.md

 - 👋 Hi, I’m @sliiime
-- 👀 I’m interested in learning what interests me
-- 🌱 I’m currently learning everything that has to do with math and programming
+- 🌱 I’m currently learning everything that has to do with math and programming.
 - 💞️ I’m looking to collaborate on pretty much anything.
 I'm open to all offers.